 The INTERACT Program

-The INTErventions, Research, and Action in Cities Team (INTERACT) is a pan-Canadian collaboration of scientists, urban planners, and citizens uncovering the impact of urban changes on health and equity.
+The INTerventions, Equity, Research, and Action in Cities Team (INTERACT ) is a pan-Canadian collaboration of scientists, urban planners, public health practitioners, community partners, and members of the public, uncovering how the design of our cities is shaping the health and well-being of all Canadians.

-Using quantitative and qualitative methods, we conduct longitudinal analyses to determine the impact of urban form interventions on physical activity, social participation,well-being, and related health inequalities.
+Using quantitative and qualitative methods, we conduct longitudinal analyses to determine the impact of built environment interventions like active transportation and transit infrastructure, on physical activity, social connectedness, well-being, and related health inequalities.

-INTERACT supports stakeholders with evidence and recommends local actions to promote the design of smart, sustainable and healthy cities for all.
+INTERACT supports stakeholders with evidence and recommends local actions to promote the design of equitable, resilient, and healthy cities for all.

 Our research questions